thradec/deploy-openshift-on-openstack/README.md

 - If not installed please install it
 - A comprehensive guide can be found here http://docs.openstack.org/user-guide/common/cli_install_openstack_command_line_clients.html

-- A quick guide to install nocaclient on your local machine (assuming you have python installed)
+- A quick guide to install novaclient on your local machine (assuming you have python installed)

   - pip install python-novaclient
   - pip install python-barbicanclient